VForged/elysium-docs/docs/etherum-vs-elysium/rpc-methods.md

 While Elysium strives to be compatible with Ethereum’s Web3 API and EVM, there are some important Elysium differences that developers should know and understand in terms of the Ethereum API JSON-RPC support.

-The Elysium team has collaborated closely with Parity on developing Frontier.
+The Elysium team has used Frontier for add EVM compatibility.
 Frontier is the Ethereum compatibility layer for Substrate based chains, and it is what allows developers to run unmodified Ethereum DApps.

-Nevertheless, not all of the Ethereum JSON RPC methods are supported, and some of the supported ones return default values (those related to Ethereum’s PoW consensus mechanism in particular).
+Nevertheless, not all of the Ethereum JSON RPC methods are supported, and some of the supported ones return default values (those related to Ethereum’s PoA consensus mechanism in particular).
 This guide will outline some of these main differences around Ethereum RPC support and what to expect when using Elysium for the first time.

 ### Basic Ethereum JSON RPC Methods